-Most states in the U.S. require a doctoral degree in clinical psychology licensure as a psychologist.
-Some Canadian provinces award the title for masters' level degrees (Alberta, Nova Scotia, and others...check your requirements).
-Psychology licensing boards generally require a doctoral in psychology, educational psychology, or in education with a field of specialization in counseling psychology or educational psychology from acceptable accredited or approved educational institution.
-Applicants degree doctoral degrees from accredited Canadian schools need only submit their official transcripts, provided that the transcripts are in English.
-If the transcripts are in any other language than English, they must be translated in English by an accredited agency.
+Most states in the U.S. require a doctoral degree in clinical psychology for licensure as a psychologist.
+Some Canadian provinces award the title for masters' level degrees (Alberta, Nova Scotia, and others...check your local requirements).
+Psychology licensing boards generally require a doctoral degree in psychology, educational psychology, or in education with a field of specialization in counseling psychology or educational psychology from an acceptable accredited or approved educational institution.
 Pacifica Graduate Institute is accredited by the Western Association of Schools & Colleges (WASC) to award a doctoral degree.

 Pacifica is not accredited by the APA.
-Some states require applicants to have a doctoral degree in psychology from an APA-accredited doctoral program.
-If the applicant in these states does not hold a degree from an APA-accredited school, some boards may examine the applicant's transcript for equivalency.
-It is important for students to familiarize themselves with the licensure requirements in the jurisdiction where they plan to become licensed in the future and to thoroughly review these requirements yearly as they can change.
-Pacifica's doctoral clinical training degree programs are influenced by California licensure requirements.
+Some states require applicants to have a doctoral degree in psychology from an APA-accredited doctoral program and some states, such as Florida, require both an APA doctoral degree and internship.
+In some cases, even an APA post-doctoral experience is expected in order to sit for licensure.
+In some states, if the applicant does not hold a degree from an APA-accredited school, their board may examine the applicant's transcript for equivalency.
+Even if courses and clinical components meet equivalency, some states require weekly residency.
+It is important for students to familiarize themselves with the licensure requirements in the jurisdiction where they plan to become licensed in the future.
+Pacifica's doctoral clinical training degree programs are constructed based on California licensure requirements.
 Please be aware that licensure requirements change frequently.
 That is why it is crucial for students to monitor their state's requirements on a yearly basis.